 Intern Summer School

 Providing your interns with access to professional development opportunities and training is a tangible way to show you are invested in their growth.
-This summer The Council Foundation will be offering a series of online instructor-led courses and weekly resource toolkits designed to help your interns develop and enhance their professional skills and knowledge of the industry.
+The Council Foundation, in partnership with The Council Academy, offers a series of online instructor-led courses and weekly resource toolkits designed to help your interns develop and enhance their professional skills and knowledge of the industry.

 Two developmental tracks are generally offered.
-Firms may choose to participate in either or both offerings.
+Firms may choose to participate in either or both.

 Track 1: Industry Overview

 The goal of this 6-week course is to provide interns a better understanding of the commercial insurance brokerage value chain, exploring each set of roles and activities that a firm performs in order to deliver insurance products and services to their clients.
-Each week intern participants will receive 60 minutes of self-paced assignments including online courses, videos to watch, articles to read, and interactive group discussion board.
+This course consists of one live webinar each week and supplemental resources where applicable to reinforce learning.

-Topics include: industry overview, broker/carrier relations, risk transfer, emerging players and government regulations.
+Topics include: industry overview, broker/carrier relations, risk transfer, emerging entrants and impact of legislation and government regulations.